shizukaziye/MudaeFarm/README.md

 Autorolling:

 - `/rollinterval {minutes}` — Sets the roll interval in minutes.
 Setting this to `-1` disables autorolling.
+Autorolling is disabled by default.
 - `/setchannel` — Sets the channel in which you use this command as a bot channel, where MudaeFarm will automatically issue roll commands.
 You can do this in as many channels as you like.
 - `/unsetchannel` — Stops autorolling in the channel where you send this command.
 - `/marry waifu` — Sets the marry command to waifus (`$w`).
 This is the default.